THE DIGITAL HIGH SCHOOL WILL TRANSITION TO EXCLUSIVE VIRTUAL LEARNING TUESDAY NOVEMBER 17, 2020

 - OR the evaluation will take longer than four days

 Because it is impossible to assess all interactions in a school or workplace and because of the length of time which classes spend together, all classroom members are considered close contacts.
-Additionally, any colleague/student who were closer than 6 feet for longer than 10 minutes will be considered a close contact.
+Additionally, any colleague/student who was closer than 6 feet for longer than 10 minutes will be considered a close contact.

 If you develop symptoms consistent with COVID-19: